kubernetes/kubernetes/docs/design/simplified_federation_deployment.md

 **4. Create a kubeconfig secret**

-* Using the load balancer IP address of the federation API server and the generated certificates and credentials, generate a kubeconfig file for the federation controller manager.
+* Using the cluster-local DNS name of the federation API server and the generated certificates and credentials, generate a kubeconfig file for the federation controller manager.
 * Create a secret in the bootstrap cluster's `federation-system`